 • Aquifer properties assessment.
 The values and distribution of aquifer properties throughout the entire Subbasin have not been well characterized and documented.
 There are very few measured aquifer parameters in the Salinas Valley Groundwater Basin overall.
 Aquifer properties are important to understanding groundwater flow directions and magnitude within the aquifers.
 This informs the model with better data, which in turn leads to better model predictions.
-With better understanding of the aquifers and potential future conditions, SVBGSA and stakeholders will be better equipped to guide the management of water resources throughout the entire Subbasin.
+With better understanding of the aquifers and potential future conditions, SVBGSA and stakeholders will be better equipped to guide the

+Commented [AO23]: Folded under the broader heading of Data, Monitoring, and Reporting.
+Deep Aquifers Study deleted because it is underway. management of water resources throughout the entire Subbasin.
 To develop better estimates of aquifer properties, the SVBGSA will identify up to 6 wells in the 180/400-Foot Aquifer Subbasin for aquifer testing.
 Each well test will last a minimum of 8 hours and will be followed by a 4-hour monitored recovery period.
 Wells for testing will be identified using the following criteria:

-- Wells are owned by willing well owners - Wells have known well completion information - Wellheads are completed such that water elevations in wells can be monitored with data loggers - Wells are equipped with accurate flow meters - Wells have area for discharge of test water - Preferred wells will have nearby wells that can be monitored during the test. - Lithologic and hydrostratigraphic data collection.
+- o Wells are owned by willing well owners - o Wells have known well completion information - Wellheads are completed such that water elevations in wells can be monitored with data loggers - o Wells are equipped with accurate flow meters - Wells have area for discharge of test water - Preferred wells will have nearby wells that can be monitored during the test. - Lithologic and hydrostratigraphic data collection.
 Lithologic data such as sediment composition and formation designation, as well as hydrologic data such as groundwater elevations and depth-specific water chemistry can be collected during drilling activities.
 Additionally, more hydrologic data can be collected during well development and well testing.
 These data will improve the understanding of the aquifer properties and potential groundwater-surface water relationships.
 Gathering more lithologic and hydrostratigraphic data will not only help characterize and map the lateral and vertical extent of each principal aquifer with greater resolution, but also the associated aquifer characteristics for improved understanding of groundwater flow.
 These data will inform SVBGSA and stakeholders for future development location decisions, injection or recharge project locations, as well as overall groundwater management directions to use the aquifer sustainably under all climatic and future development conditions.
 Many stakeholders have discussed the importance of data for their decisions throughout the GSP development process; acquiring these data will improve all future GSP updates and subsequent implementation activities.